 As a general rule of thumb, all of these logs will be able to answer these two questions:

-- When did this event happen?
+- When did an event happen?

-- What happened during this event?
+- What happened during the event?

 It’s important to note that the information contained in server logs is similar but different than the information you can get from other analytics services like Google Analytics.